 1. Tap into an engaged audience

-Users on social networks want to be entertained, informed, and learn about their favourite brands, shows, and whatnot.
-On average users spend over 2 hours each day on social media platforms.
+Users on social networks want to be entertained, informed, and learn about their favourite brands, shows, etc. On average, users spend over 2 hours each day on social media platforms.

-Also, during this time on social media, they research new products and services.
-According to this report from Global Web Index, more than 1 in 3 social media users said they use social media to discover new products or to learn more about a brand.
+Also, they research new products and services during this time on social media.
+According to this report from Global Web Index, more than 1 in 3 social media users said they use social media to discover new products or learn more about a brand.

 Users expect to interact with brands to solve their problems.
-A survey from Smart Insights found that 63% of customers expect organisations to offer some form of customer services through their social media channels.
+A survey from Smart Insights found that 63% of customers expect organisations to offer customer services through their social media channels.

-Hence, the platforms provide an opportunity for your organisation to be discovered by these users as they search.
+Hence, the platforms allow your organisation to be discovered by these users as they search.
 Plus, there is a chance to reach out and offer real-time, responsive customer support.

-The best part is, even if you’re a local organisation, you can triangulate and focus on reaching customers only within your location.
+The best part is, even if you’re a local organisation, you can triangulate and focus on reaching a potential customer only within your location.

 2. The potential to go viral

 With over 3.48 billion global social media users – that’s almost half the world’s population.
-With Facebook, the market leader, with 2.4 billion monthly active users alone – social media offers organisations an opportunity to go viral, reaching millions of people.
+With Facebook, the market leader, with 2.4 billion monthly active users alone – social media offers organisations an opportunity to go viral, reaching millions.